HL7/US-Core-STU3/pages/_includes/us-core-condition-search.md

 **Servers**

 - A server is capable of returning a patient's conditions list using `GET/Condition?patient=[id]`.

+- A server **SHOULD** be capable returning all of a patient's active problems and health concerns using 'GET /Condition?patient=[id]&clinicalstatus=active,recurrance,remission'
+- A server **SHOULD** be capable returning all of a patient's problems or all of patient's health concerns using 'GET /Condition?patient=[id]&&category=[problem|health-concern]'

 - A server has ensured that every API request includes a valid Authorization token, supplied via:Authorization: Bearer {server-specific-token-here}
 - A server has rejected any unauthorized requests by returning an HTTP 401 Unauthorized response code.